 Talk to Dr. Tara Levesque-Vogel, Dr. Keith M. Levesque, and Dr. Adrian J. Levesque Jr. at your next visit to our Nashua, NH, family dentist office to find out which sugar-free gum is recommended for helping to keep your teeth clean!
 Forget what mom always told you.
 Go ahead and chew that gum!

-Chewing gum after eating helps increase the flow of saliva which washes away cavity creating particles and bacteria that could build up on and between your teeth.
+Chewing gum after eating helps increase the flow of saliva, which washes away the cavity, creating particles and bacteria that could build up on and between your teeth.
 Increased saliva flow also carries calcium and phosphate that help strengthen tooth enamel.
-Stronger tooth enamel and less build up mean less cavities and healthier teeth!
+Stronger tooth enamel and less build-up mean fewer cavities and healthier teeth!

 Make sure that the gum is sugar-free!
 Sugared gums increase saliva flow, but the excess amounts of sugar are still detrimental to your oral health.
 Sugar actually promotes plaque bacteria buildup.
 Oral bacteria feeds on the sugar, helping it multiply faster.
 Check gum packages for the ADA seal.

 Then, you’ll know you are chewing the best gum for your dental hygiene.
 All gums with the ADA seal contain artificial sweeteners that do not promote cavity-causing agents.
 The ADA seal is the only way you can be assured the gum is sugar-free and will help, not hurt your healthy smile.

 Chewing sugarless gum for 20 minutes after eating has been clinically tested and proven to help prevent tooth decay.
 However, never let chewing gum replace your regular oral hygiene routine.